 CONSOL Energy: Pittsburgh-based CONSOL Energy (CONSOL) contracted to deliver Ineos Pennsylvanian ethane in 2014.
-CONSOL used to be primarily a coal mining company, but it is now refocusing its business solely on oil and natural gas development.
-The Ineos deal may right

-CONSOL's ailing balance sheet, but given CONSOL's dubious environmental track record, increased production may mean increased violations.
+OONSOL used to be primarily a coal mining company, but it is now refocusing its business solely on oil and natural gas development.
+The Ineos deal may right CONSOL's ailing balance sheet, but given CONSOL's dubious environmental track record, increased production may mean increased violations.

 Since 2005 the DEP has fined CONSOL Energy's subsidiaries - CONSOL Gas and CONSOL PA Coal LLC - \$224,350 for harming the environment.
 And between 2005 and 2016, these subsidiaries were slapped with 34 environmental, health and safety violations.
 These violations may not reflect the full extent of the environmental damage that CONSOL has imposed, as the company has been involved in many coal pollution-related lawsuits.
 In August 2016, for example, CONSOL was charged \$3 million due to allegations that one of its mines polluted streams in southwestern Pennsylvania.
-93
+Signal of the substitution of the sub

-Sunoco: In 2011, Sunoco began rebuilding its infrastructure necessary to transport ethane to Europe by revamping its retired Marcus Hook, Pennsylvania oil refinery facility and developing its Mariner East pipeline system to bring NGLs to Marcus Hook.
-94 At the end of 2011, Sunoco inked a deal to deliver ethane to Ineos.
-95
+Sunoco: In 2011, Sunoco began rebuilding its infrastructure necessary to transport ethane to Europe by revamping its retired Marcus Hook, Pennsylvania oil refinery facility and developing its Mariner East pipeline system to bring NGLs to Marcus Hook.94 At the end of 2011, Sunoco inked a deal to deliver ethane to Ineos.95

-Sunoco, a subsidiary of Energy Transfer Partners (the company behind the Dakota Access Pipeline), owns both the Mariner East pipeline and the Marcus Hook facility.
-The newly minted, American Petroleum Institute (API)-backed U.S. Secretary of Energy, Rick Perry, was a former board member of both Sunoco and Energy Transfer Partners.
-API highlighted Perry's "opportunity to encourage increased exports of domestically produced natural gas" in its official endorsement.
-88 the top three U.S. refineries with the largest benzene emission increases.
-102
+Sunoco, a subsidiary of Energy Transfer Partners (the company behind the Dakota Access pipeline), owns both the Mariner East pipeline and the Marcus Hook facility.
+Fe The newly minted, American Petroleum Institute (API)-backed US Secretary of Energy, Rick Perry, was a former board member of both Sunoco and Energy Transfer Partners.
+Fa API highlighted Perry's "opportunity to encourage increased exports of domestically produced natural gas" in its official endorsement.

-According to a Reuters analysis, Sunoco has had a higher rate of oil spills compared to its competitors, with more than 200 leaks since 2010.
-99 The company released 1.2 million gallons of hazardous liquids into the environment, causing over \$53 million in property damages from 2006 to 2016, according to the Pipeline and Hazardous Materials Safety Administration (PHMSA).
-100
+According to a Reuters analysis, Sunoco has had a higher rate of oil spills compared to its competitors, with more than 200 leaks since 2010.99 The company released 4.5 million litres of hazardous liquids into the environment, causing over \$53 million in property damages from 2006 to 2016, according to the Pipeline and Hazardous Materials Safety Administration (PHMSA).100

-Marcus Hook: The Marcus Hook facility is located near what the Pennsylvania Department of Environmental Protection identifies as an "environmental justice area."
-The old refinery had a troubled history of spewing large amounts of pollution.
-Between 2000 and 2008 it was one of
+Marcus Hook: The Marcus Hook facility is located near what the Pennsylvania DEP identifies as an "environmental justice area".101 The old refinery had a troubled history of spewing large amounts of pollution.
+Between 2000 and 2008 it was one of the top three US refineries with the largest benzene emission increases.102

-The refinery shut down in 2011, but Sunoco developed a scheme to revive it into a "world-class NGL Hub."
-Now operating as the Marcus Hook Industrial Complex, the facility encompasses an 800-acre site along the Delaware River near Philadelphia.
-It includes an export terminal for liquefied petroleum products and crude oil, a comprehensive petroleum and processing complex, storage facilities with capacity for roughly 5 million barrels of NGLs, and an ethane-loading facility that is capable of exporting up to 1.9 million tonnes (4.2 billion pounds) annually.
-The export terminal went into operation in March 2016, when it first shipped ethane to Norway.
+The refinery shut down in 2011, but Sunoco developed a scheme to revive it into a "world-class NGL Hub".
+103 Now operating as the Marcus Hook Industrial Complex, the facility encompasses an 324-hectacre site along the Delaware River near Philadelphia.
+It includes an export terminal for liquefied petroleum products and crude oil, a comprehensive petroleum and processing complex, storage facilities with capacity for roughly 5 million barrels of NGLs, and an ethane-loading facility that is capable of exporting up to 1.9 million tonnes annually.
+104 The export terminal went into operation in March 2016, when it first shipped ethane to Norway.
 105